-Renewables have grown to represent nearly 25% of power Project Bonds and 10% of total Project Bonds issued in just over a decade.
-In 2015, renewable energy projects accounted for \$3.5BN of Project Bond issuances globally.
+Renewables have grown to represent more than 50% of power Project Bonds and nearly 15% of total Project Bonds issued in just over a decade.
+In 2016, renewable energy projects accounted for \$6.4BN of Project Bond issuances globally.

 Renewable Project Bonds first gained traction in North America, followed by projects in Europe and Latin America, demonstrating the increasing comfort and global appetite among investors for renewable assets.